Prejudice and the Bible

 - Galatians 3:26

 In the world people either go to war with those who are different, or in a best-case scenario, they try to live in peace and accept each other as they are.
-This is why we have the United Nations, to help those type of relationships.
 In the church, however, we go one step further.
 Our goal in the church is not to win or just to tolerate each other or even live in peace – our goal in the church is to become one, to be united.

 Therefore, prejudice is judging without knowing or criticism and rejection based on differences (skin, language, etc.).
 The Bible teaches: